upstage-org/upstage_backend/README.md

 This will configure and start three "app" containers: UpStage, UpStage-Event, UpStage-Stats.
 Note that  this script is interactive, and will prompt you to copy certain things.

-## Setup Instructions for your Application Server also running the Front End:
+## The Same Application Server also runs the Front End:

 The Front End code for UpStage runs on the same server as the application code, and comes from this repository: